sameeul/cuda_cpp_proj/README.md

 # CUDA Independent Project

 ## Motivation
 Feature extraction of biological images is an important step for building shallow machine learning based image classifiers.
 In this project, we developed a small proof of concept to show how to use NPP library to calculate some basic image statistical features.
-We use the [TissueNet](https://datasets.deepcell.org/data) v1.1 image collection's training dataset and process using our `FeatureExtractor` executable.
+We use the [TissueNet](https://datasets.deepcell.org/data) v1.1 image collection's training dataset (5160 images) and process using our `FeatureExtractor` executable.

 ## How to Run
 `Feature extractor` takes two command line arguments, `-inputDir` and `-outputFile`.
 The `inputDir` points to a directory containing `TIF` images that we want to process and `outputFile` sets the name of the CSV file where we want to save the results.
 A typical command line execution looks like below: